Naveen453721/yash-chess-ai/README.md

 ## Technical Details

-- Visual version: Pure HTML, CSS, and JavaScript (no frameworks or libraries)
+- Pure HTML, CSS, and JavaScript (no frameworks or libraries)
-- Text-based versions: C and Python implementations
-- Unicode chess symbols for pieces in the visual version
+- Unicode chess symbols for pieces
 - CSS Grid for the chessboard layout
 - Responsive design that works on various screen sizes
+- 3D animations and visual effects
+- AI opponent with strategic decision making

 ## Future Improvements